 Ashley grew up locally and has had a passion for animals since she was young.
 She graduated from the University of Vermont, majoring in Environmental Science & Forestry.
 Her life long dream of becoming a veterinarian lead her to seek work and experience at local farms during high school.
 Her farm skills started with horses and progressed into a love for dairy farming.
 Having worked on dairy farms for the past ten years, she is excited to be part of Spring Brook Farm.

-Ashley lives in Reading with her Boyfriend Tim, their new son, Turner, and her dog Acer.
-She enjoys jogging in warmer weather, recently joined a local roller derby team, and volunteers for the Reading Fire Department.
+Ashley lives in Reading with her Husband Tim, their sons Turner, and Mason, and their dog Acer.
+She enjoys jogging in warmer weather, is a member of a local roller derby team, and volunteers for the Reading Fire Department.